RSS

 Photo Guestbook

 This was a detail that was extremely important to me and I cherish the personal, touching messages our guests wrote.
 My mom took our “engagement” photos 3 weeks before the wedding because I was sad we didn’t have any then I threw the book together on Heritage Makers.
-Here’s what the book looks like (click the photo): http://powerofastory.com/2009/07/16/photo-guestbook/
+Here’s what the book looks like (click the photo): https://powerofastory.com/2009/07/16/photo-guestbook/

 For a copy of my extremely detailed wedding day timeline please contact me.
 I’m more than happy to share!